Crazy Horse: Black Shawl and Nellie Larrabee

-Crazy Horse married Black Shawl, a member of the Oglala Lakota and relative of Spotted Tail.
+Crazy Horse married Black Shawl, a member of the Oglala Lakota and a relative of Spotted Tail.
 The elders sent her to heal Crazy Horse after his altercation with No Water.
 Crazy Horse and Black Shawl Woman were married in 1871.
 Black Shawl gave birth to Crazy Horse's only child, a daughter named They Are Afraid Of Her, who died in 1873.
 Black Shawl outlived Crazy Horse.
 She died in 1927 during the influenza outbreaks of the 1920s.

 Red Cloud also arranged to send a young woman, Nellie Larrabee, to live in Crazy Horse's lodge.
 Interpreter William Garnett described Larrabee as "a half-blood, not of the best frontier variety, an invidious and evil woman".
 Larrabee, also referred to as Chi-Chi and Brown Eyes Woman, was the daughter of a French trader and a Cheyenne woman.
 Garnett's first-hand account of Crazy Horse's surrender alludes to Larrabee as the "half blood woman" who caused Crazy Horse to fall into a "domestic trap which insensibly led him by gradual steps to his destruction."